volt-protocol/ecg-node/docs/processors/auction-bidder.md

 # Auction Bidder

-The auction bidder goal is to bid on auctions as soon as the auction becomes profitable.
+The auction bidder's goal is to bid on auctions as soon as the auction becomes profitable.

-It is the one keeping the protocol bad debt free.
+It is the one keeping the protocol bad-debt free.

 ## Requirements

 You need to have a wallet private key in the environment variables.
-The wallet must have enough eth to pay the transaction gas.
+The wallet must have enough ETH to pay the transaction gas.

-Example on unix:
+Example on Unix:

 `export ETH_PRIVATE_KEY=abcdef123456779....`